 Two (2) year term; voting.
 The duties of the secretary are to:

-Prepare the minutes of the Caucus Business Meeting and Executive Committee meetings as soon as practicable after each meeting and submit them to the Chair for review and approval before sending to the EC.
+Prepare the minutes of the Caucus Business Meeting and Executive Committee meetings as soon as practicable after each meeting and submit them to the Executive Committee for approval.

+Document the activities of the Caucus for preservation.

+Distribute proposed amendment(s) of the Caucus By-Laws to the membership and make available, as necessary, Bylaws upon approval at the Annual Meeting

+Preside over meetings in the absence of the Caucus Chair, Chair-Elect, and Immediate Past Chair.

+Maintain the Archive of the Caucus and make available materials as needed.

 Orient the new Secretary to the responsibilities of the Secretary and transmit/transfer to incoming Secretary all records and files of Caucus.

-Ensures appropriate content is provided to the contracted Caucus Searchable Database in consultation with the Chair and Webmaster.

-Attend Executive Committee and Business meetings.

-Prepare and update an EC contact list for internal distribution.

-Distribute proposed amendment(s) of the Caucus By-Laws to the membership as describe in article XV, section 1.8.
-Update and make available, as necessary, By-laws upon approval at the Annual Meeting

-Preside over meetings in the absence of the Caucus Chair and the Caucus Chair-Elect / Immediate-Past Chair.

 Section 5: Treasurer